 Provides hands on artistry of the letterform.
 Design original fonts, artistic and technical formation and relationship to page layout.
 Historical formatting of major typography families, terminology and professional standards.
+Repeatable for credit to advance individual development.
+Fee.

 GRD 258 Design Principles